Rubylena/Dx-Occurence/README.md

 **git remote add origin https://github.com/franeldev/zero-hunger-fe-pjt-108.git**

 4. Create a new branch in your forked repository where all your work will be done.
 You should use your name.
+**git branch grace**
+switch to that branch before you start working
 **git checkout grace**

 5. After making all the updates to your branch remotely, you need to upload.